Don't be afraid to ask classmates to purchase books

 Creating Assignments

-students in 4800 (in a Fall or Spring semester, twice that in Summer).
+students in 4810.
 This can be in the form of narrative or persuasive

 writing, lesson plans, journals, free writing, etc. It is fair to

-Integrating technology, such as online discussion boards, the classroom websites, the Internet, virtual world activities, blogs, wikis, podcasts, social networking tools, educational software, etc. is required.
+Integrating technology, such AI, classroom websites, the Internet, online archives, blogs, wikis, podcasts, social networking tools, educational software, etc. is required.
 Experiment with our wireless-laptop

 computers, use websites, data projectors, powerpoint, digital story telling projects,

-literature lesson ideas, digital archives, virtual worlds, etc. Your leadership team should create an on-line syllabus with links
+video, etc. Your leadership team should create an on-line syllabus.

 Help prepare future teachers to work with diverse classrooms